 Technology Stack

-Section titled “Zero Dependency Philosophy”LoomCache core explicitly avoids monolithic frameworks like Spring or heavy standard libraries.
-The core datastore and clustering engine are written entirely in Vanilla Java.
+Section titled “Small Core Dependency Surface”LoomCache core explicitly avoids external cache engines and broad application frameworks in the runtime data path.
+The core datastore and clustering engine are written in plain Java.

 | Component | Technology | Purpose |